DarkSplash/python-sharepoint-file-manager/README.md

   - If you want to see the Selenium browser automation that is being done (or need it for some bugfixing), you can add the flag `-G` or `--gui` to the end of the script to have Firefox launch with a GUI instead of being headless.

   - Lastly, there is an option to attempt to find your `M365_DRIVE_ID` variable by running the script with the `-D` or `--driveid` flag.
 More details on this drive ID flag can be found in the second half of the [Finding Your Drive ID section](#finding-your-drive-id).
-You can also run all three of these flags at the same time if you wished to do so.
+You can also run all three of these flags at the same time if you wish to do so.
 </details>

----

 This script requires a decent amount of pre-configuration before it will work, with this [File Handling in SharePoint with Python](https://python.plainenglish.io/all-you-need-to-know-file-handing-in-sharepoint-using-python-df43fde60813) tutorial being the main inspiration for this script.
 However, I had a few issues following this tutorial (no information on drive_id's and token generation didn't work with MFA), so a full setup tutorial for this script is included below.